Using an obstetrician was not a part of the birthing plan for the wife of Certified Nurse Midwife, Elizabeth D. Krainchich, MN, APRN, CNM.

 “Somebody who is completely uncomplicated and has had no issues can very suddenly find themselves in a high-risk situation,” adds Clemans.

-“When I'm working with a midwife, I know everything that's happening with all of her patients and similarly she knows everything that's happening with all of my patients,” says Clemans.
-“Because I have a very close working relationship with each of our midwives and have been updated along the way, I can immediately step in.”
+“When I'm working with our midwives, I know everything that's happening with all of her patients, and similarly, she knows everything that's happening with all of my patients,” says Clemans.
+“Because I have a very close working relationship with each of them and have been updated along the way, I can immediately step in.”

 The reverse also holds true.
 Krainchich shares an example of a high-risk labor situation where the obstetrician asked her to help reposition a baby because her training and experience meant she was more skilled in that procedure and could help.